Capitalization in English: Capitalization of multi-word place names, institutions, and titles of works

 English usage is not consistent, but generally prepositions and articles are not capitalized: "the Forest of Dean", "Gone with the Wind", "University of Southampton".
 With some publications "The" forms part of the title: "reading The Times".
 For a more detailed explanation see Capitalization.

 Capitalization of acronyms and initialisms

-Generally acronyms and initialisms are capitalized, e.g., "NASA" or "SOS."
-Sometimes a minor word such as a preposition is not capitalized within the acronym, such as "WoW" for "World of Warcraft".
-In some British English style guides, only the initial letter of an acronym is capitalized if the acronym is read as a word, e.g., "Unesco."
+Generally acronyms and initialisms are capitalized, e.g., "NASA" or "SOS".
+Sometimes, a minor word such as a preposition is not capitalized within the acronym, such as "WoW" for "World of Warcraft".
+In some British English style guides, only the initial letter of an acronym is capitalized if the acronym is read as a word, e.g., "Nasa" or "Unesco."